 Mold takes approximately 12 hours to solidify before it’s useable

 The best overall is the Candle Shop Cylinder Set of 4 Candle Molds, a set of four cylindrical candle molds in an array of diameters and heights.
 The molds are made from ultra-durable, heat-resistant plastic that’ll last countless uses.
 This is an ideal basic set for any candle maker’s mold collection.
-If you’re looking for a trendier, sculptural candle mold, consider the Nordic Geometric Line Silicone Mold For Candles.
+If you’re looking for a trendier, sculptural candle mold, consider the ESEENS Geometric Shape Candle Mold.

 What to Look for in Candle Molds